andrewjamesford/andrewford-co-nz-11ty/content/articles/collaboration-when-learning-software-development/index.md

 A perfect choice for those that already use the extremely popular [Visual Studio Code](https://code.visualstudio.com) from Microsoft is the [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) extension.
 It allows you to share the code on your local PC with a link it copies to your clipboard.
 Simply send that link to the learners in a [Zoom](https://zoom.us) or [Google Meet](https://meet.google.com) call.
 Then the entire class will be able to connect to the same session.

-{% image "./content/articles/collaboration-when-learning-software-development/vscode-live-share.png", "Using the VS Code Live ", "(min-width: 30em) 50vw, 100vw" %}
+{% image "./vscode-live-share.png", "Using the VS Code Live " %}

 One user (the instructor) can act as the Host and share the exact file they are working on and force the other clients to focus on items you wish to highlight.
 It even shows the cursor position with a little pop up of the person that moved it.
 It's even possible to share your terminal.